Azure/portaldocs/portal-sdk/generated/portalfx-extension-accessibility.md

 <a name="accessibility-testing-content-for-accessibility-compliance"></a>
 ## Testing content for accessibility compliance

 The test framework `msportalfx-test` supports regression testing that matches the automated check done with the Accessibility Insights tool.
 Refer to the documentation of the test framework on usage.
-Content should also add any additional tests they may need to cover their compliance level.
+Content owners should also add any additional tests they may need to cover their compliance level.